 Year 12

+Unit 3: The media

-Unit 3: Young travellers This unit focuses on若(わか)い 旅行者(りょこうしゃ) (Young travellers).
-Through the two topics: Travel 旅行 and Part-time jobs and money アルバイトとお金, students extend and refine their communication skills in Japanese and gain a broader and deeper understanding of the language and culture.
-Unit 4: Reflections and horizons This unit focuses on かこと 未来(みらい) (Reflections and horizons).
-Through the three topics: This year and beyond 今年と将来(しょうらい), Youth events and pathways 若者(わかもの)の行事(ぎょうじ)と進路(しんろ) and Future plans 未来(みらい), students extend and refine their communication skills in Japanese and gain a broader and deeper understanding of the language and culture.
+This unit focuses on Les médias (The media).
+Through the three topics: Technology and me, Film and music, and In the media, students extend and refine their communication skills in French and gain a broader and deeper understanding of the language and culture.

-Mathematics Essentials is a general all-round revision and development of previously encountered mathematical concepts that particularly relate to real contexts for a range of workplace, personal, further learning and community settings.
-It presents a body of useful mathematical knowledge and provides students with the skills and understanding necessary to apply this knowledge.
-It is a non-ATAR course for students who may have sometimes struggled with mathematics but desire a course that does not require the completion of a 'state' examination.

-All assessment types involve the application of the Mathematical Thinking Process and Statistical Investigative Process.
-A sound level of literacy is required to successfully complete these assessments.
+Unit 4: The world around us

+This unit focuses on Le monde qui nous entoure (The world around us).
+Through the three topics: Planning my future, Migrant experiences, and Youth issues, students extend and refine their communication skills in French and gain a broader and deeper understanding of the language and culture.

+The Mathematics Foundation course focuses on building the capacity, confidence and disposition to use mathematics to meet the numeracy standard for the WACE.
+This course is for students who have not demonstrated the numeracy standard in the OLNA.
+It provides students with the knowledge, skills and understanding to solve problems across a range of contexts including personal, community and workplace/employment.
+This course provides the opportunity for students to prepare for post-school options of employment and further training.

 Prerequisites

-OLNA Category 3
+OLNA Category 1

 Time off campus

 Nil

+Career Pathways

+The Mathematics foundations course gives students a broad mathematical preparation for post-school options of employment and further training, and preparation for the OLNA Assessment.

+Year 11

 Unit 1

-Year 11

 This unit provides students with the mathematical skills and understanding to solve problems relating to calculations, the use of formulas to find an unknown quantity, applications of measurement and the use and interpretation of graphs.
 Possible contexts for this unit are earning and managing money and nutrition and health.

 Unit 2

 This unit provides students with the mathematical skills and understanding to solve problems related to representing and comparing data, percentages, rates and ratios, and time and motion.
 Possible contexts for this unit to achieve this goal are transport and independent living.

-Career Pathways

-The Mathematics Essentials course gives students a broad mathematical preparation for post-school options of employment and further training.